X1nto/libseepp/README.md

 # Why is it named See++?

-Because it sounds like C, and it's a graphics library.
+Because it sounds like C++, and it lets you see graphics.
 That's it, that's the reason.

 # See in action